Campus Improvement Plan

 Evaluation Data Sources: 4-Year Plan, Endorsement Selection Form

-Strategy's Expected Result/Impact: Ensuring that students are able to select an endorsement in order to acquire skills needed to purse career paths.
+Strategy's Expected Result/Impact: Ensuring that students are able to select an endorsement in order to acquire skills needed to pursue career paths.

 Staff Responsible for Monitoring: Counseling staff